danan08/Data-Analysis/README.md

 data analysis using R

-In This Project I Preformed 3-parts of data analysis Part 1 -
+In This Project I Preformed 3-parts of data analysis

+Part 1 -
 Exploration of 2 data sets.

 1.The level of concern between the citizens of the USA during the covid outbreak

-2. Covid Cases In the USA during the covid outbreak it contains cleaning the data and visualize it.
+2.Covid Cases In the USA during the covid outbreak

+it contains cleaning the data and visualize it.

 Part 2 -